Bonde do Brunão: Promotion and live shows

 At the beginning of his Brazilian 2024 show Mars said "Bruninho, voltou" (lil Bruno is back) an enounces "porra" (popular Brazilian slang term with multiple meanings.
 In this context, it can be translated as "Hell yeah".)
 During Mars's tour in Brazil, the performance of "Perm" included the verses "Desce até o chão, esse é o bonde do Brunão" (Get down to the ground, this is Brunão's crew).
 Mars asked where are the "solteiras" (single woman), later included on the lyrics of "Bonde do Brunão".

 Mars, previously appearing in Fortnite as a part of Silk Sonic duo, was included as a featured artist at Fortnite Festival Season 9 where he performed "Bonde do Brunão".
 Epic Games added an emote of Mars to Fortnite based on the "Bonde do Brunão" dance, and included a skin "Estilo Bruninho" wearing a yellow and green t-shirt inspired by the music video.
-Some ptems were sold individually while other were exclusive to the "World Tour" bundle, such as "Bruno-San Outfit", "Bonde do Brunão Emote" and the "Bonde do Brunão Jam Track, among others.
+Some items were sold individually while other were exclusive to the "World Tour" bundle, such as "Bruno-San Outfit", "Bonde do Brunão Emote" and the "Bonde do Brunão Jam Track", among others.

 In 2024, Ludmilla Correia from Billboard Brasil noticed the singer "has been...riding the Brazil Core wave.
 This movement...has reached the world of music and even fashion, consists of representing national identity through colors and symbols."
 Guilherme Umeda, social communicator and PhD professor of design at ESPM college commented: "This type of video is becoming a formula not only for other artists, but also for Bruno himself.
 There's calculation, planning, and intentionality".
 Mars' marketing campaign encouraged other musicians such as Ne-Yo, Simple Plan, and Karol G create interactions, publications, and special products exclusive to Brazil.
 In 2024, Mars performed a charity concert sponsored by Budweiser Brasil at the Tokio Marine Hall in São Paulo to help victims of the 2024 Rio Grande do Sul floods.
 After selling out the originally scheduled shows, four more extra shows were added to the tour.
 The official ticket booth lines for pre-sale and general ticket sales had collection points for donations of water, non-perishable food, and clothing brought by fans to be given to those affected by the floods in Rio Grande do Sul.

 During Mars's stay in Brazil, besides performing 15 shows, he celebrated his birthday, attended cultural events and watched a soccer game in Maracanã, as well as attending traditional bars in São Paulo and Belo Horizonte.
 He received a symbolic CPF number, given by the Ministry of Management and Innovation in Public Services.
 After his visit to Laçador bar in Belo Horizonte, Mars included the bar into his music video.
 According to the bar proprietor, Ronaldo Teixeira, it became a tourist hot spot, improving its sales numbers and attracting the beer brand "Laçador" to sponsor the place, buying chairs and tables featuring Mars's face.